Silverchair: Musical style

 Silverchair are primarily an alternative rock band, who started out as grunge and post-grunge, but expanded into art rock, progressive rock, hardcore punk and baroque pop.
-Much of the band's early work was inspired by Nirvana, Tool, Pearl Jam, Soundgarden, Alice in Chains and Black Sabbath.
+Much of the band's early work was inspired by Nirvana, Helmet, Tool, Pearl Jam, Soundgarden, Alice in Chains and Black Sabbath.
 According to Ian McFarlane, "Frogstomp captured the tempo of the times with its mix of Soundgarden/Pearl Jam/Bush post-grunge noise and teenage lyrical angst."

-In their early years, the perceived stylistic similarities led to Silverchair being derisively dubbed as 'Silverhighchair', 'not Soundgarden but Kinder [sic]' and 'Nirvana in Pyjamas' by the Australian media.
+In their early years, the perceived stylistic similarities led to Silverchair being derisively dubbed as 'Silverhighchair', 'not Soundgarden but Kindergarten' and 'Nirvana in Pyjamas' by the Australian media.
 The latter is a sarcastic conflated reference to the band's youth and the popular Australian children's TV series Bananas in Pyjamas.
 McFarlane stated, "Freak Show and tracks like 'Freak' were firmly in Nirvana territory with a hint of Led Zeppelin's Eastern mysticism".
 Gillies noted that the band were inspired by the Seattle Sound, as well as The Beatles and The Doors, and were highly impressionable in their youth.
 Johns admitted that "We were always influenced a lot by Black Sabbath and Led Zeppelin[;] it just so happened that we weren't very good at playing that style of music.
 So we were put in the whole grunge category because it was such a garage-y, heavy music term."

 Australian rock music journalist Ed Nimmervoll felt that Johns "had never intended to use his problems for inspiration, but in the end the music was the best way to unburden himself.
 Neon Ballroom took six months to record.
 The album's passion and musical sophistication proved to the world that silverchair were a force to be reckoned with".
 According to 100 Best Australian Albums, by three fellow journalists—John O'Donnell, Toby Creswell and Craig Mathieson—Neon Ballrooms lead-in track, "Emotion Sickness", described Johns' life in the 1990s and "addressed [his] desire to move beyond the imitative sounds of Silverchair's first two albums ... and create something new and original".
 "Ana's Song (Open Fire)" directly focussed on his eating disorder; "[it] became a hit all over the world and opened up for discussion the fact that males could also be affected by anorexia."

 AllMusic's Stephen Thomas Erlewine felt Diorama "was a shockingly creative and impressive step forward that showed the band shedding its grunge past and adding horns, strings, and mature lyrics to its arsenal."
 Fellow AllMusic reviewer Bradley Torreano noted that "they somehow kept going and kept improving ...
 Silverchair has grown up and put together a fine mix of orchestral pop and rock on Diorama."
 Bernard Zuel described how the Diorama concert tour marked a move from hard rock towards art rock: "they stepped out of the arenas and barns and 'got classy' ... finally having admitted to harbouring artistic ambition (a very un-Australian band thing to do), they've proved they have the ability".